With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreSunrise Services Inc Stanwood is a mental health treatment center in Stanwood, WA, located at 9527 271 Street Nw, 98292 zip code area.
 Sunrise Services Inc Stanwood provides outpatient treatment and telemedicine/telehealth.
-Sunrise Services Inc Stanwood offers trauma therapy, dialectical behavior therapy and behavior modification to seniors 65 or older, adults and young adults.
+Sunrise Services Inc Stanwood offers psychotropic medication, dialectical behavior therapy and behavior modification to seniors 65 or older, young adults and adults.
 Sunrise Services Inc Stanwood also supports people with serious mental illness.
-Additional services at Sunrise Services Inc Stanwood consist of case management, supported housing and housing services.
+Additional services at Sunrise Services Inc Stanwood consist of housing services, case management and supported housing.

 Learn MoreSunrise Services Inc Oak Harbor is a mental health clinic in Oak Harbor, Washington, located at 530 Ne Midway Boulevard, 98277.
 Sunrise Services Inc Oak Harbor offers telemedicine/telehealth and outpatient treatment.
-Sunrise Services Inc Oak Harbor provides dialectical behavior therapy, group therapy and individual psychotherapy to adults, seniors 65 or older and young adults.
+Sunrise Services Inc Oak Harbor provides dialectical behavior therapy, trauma therapy and individual psychotherapy to seniors 65 or older, young adults and adults.
 Sunrise Services Inc Oak Harbor also supports people with serious mental illness.
-Some other services provided by Sunrise Services Inc Oak Harbor include case management, supported employment and court-ordered outpatient treatment.
+Some other services provided by Sunrise Services Inc Oak Harbor include case management, supported employment and supported housing.

-Learn MoreLeaps And Beyond Inc Oak Harbor is one of mental health facilities in Oak Harbor, Washington, located at 231 Se Barrington Drive, Suite 203, 98277 zip code.
+Learn MoreLeaps And Beyond Inc Oak Harbor is a mental health facility in Oak Harbor, WA, located at 231 Se Barrington Drive, Suite 203, in the 98277 zip code.
 Leaps And Beyond Inc Oak Harbor provides outpatient treatment and telemedicine/telehealth.
-Leaps And Beyond Inc Oak Harbor provides behavior modification, dialectical behavior therapy and activity therapy to children / adolescents, young adults and adults.
-Leaps And Beyond Inc Oak Harbor also supports active duty military, veterans and military families.
+Leaps And Beyond Inc Oak Harbor provides cognitive behavioral therapy, behavior modification and activity therapy to children / adolescents, adults and young adults.
+Leaps And Beyond Inc Oak Harbor also supports military families, active duty military and veterans.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.